nelci592/reporting-docs/designing-reports/report-structure/graph/formatting-a-graph/legend.md

 You can format a legend with the Graph item's __Legend properties__.
 Click the legend to change the legend placement(Location and IsInsidePloatArea), Size, Title and items Style.
 The Title property can be an expression

 You cannot add images, extra columns or other supplementary items to the legend.

-Changing the Color of a Legend Item
+##Changing the Color of a Legend Item

 The colored box displayed for each legend item is inherited from the fill color of its corresponding series.
 If you want to change the color displayed in a legend item, you will have to change the color of the corresponding series.
 For more information, see [Series]({%slug telerikreporting/designing-reports/report-structure/graph/formatting-a-graph/series%}).

-You can also use the LegendItem's ConditionalFormatting and MarkConditionalFormatting collections to style items based on data displayed by the Graph item.Changing the Text Style of a Legend Item
+You can also use the LegendItem's ConditionalFormatting and MarkConditionalFormatting collections to style items based on data displayed by the Graph item.

+##Changing the Text Style of a Legend Item

 You can change the legend items text style by selecting the legend and with __Property Browser__ change __Style__ properties.